-A Father And Daughter, Drowned At The Border, Put Attention On Immigration
+A Father And Daughter Who Drowned At The Border Put Attention On Immigration

-Editor's Note: This story contains images that some readers may find disturbing.

-The desperate and tragic plight of a father and daughter who drowned while trying to cross the border from Mexico into the U.S. has become a new flashpoint in the border crisis, after a photographer captured a haunting image that shows the pair lying face down, washed onto the banks of the Rio Grande.
+The desperate and tragic plight of a father and daughter who drowned while trying to cross the border from Mexico into the U.S. has become a new flashpoint in the border crisis, after a photographer captured a haunting image that shows the pair lying facedown, washed onto the banks of the Rio Grande.

-Óscar Alberto Martínez Ramírez, 25, died as he tried to bring his 23-month-old daughter, Angie Valeria, to safety and a new life in the U.S. Ramírez's wife, Tania Vanessa Ávalos, says she watched from the shore as her husband and daughter were pulled away by a strong river current near the border crossing between Matamoros, Mexico, and Brownsville, Texas.
+Oscar Alberto Martinez Ramirez, 25, died as he tried to bring his 23-month-old daughter, Angie Valeria, to safety and a new life in the U.S. Ramirez's wife, Tania Vanessa Avalos, says she watched from the shore as her husband and daughter were pulled away by a strong river current near the border crossing between Matamoros, Mexico, and Brownsville, Texas.

-The small family was fleeing poverty in El Salvador and had secured a humanitarian visa in Mexico — but after spending two months in a migrant camp waiting to apply for asylum in the U.S., Martínez decided that they should try to cross the border on Sunday.
-Those details all come from the Mexican newspaper La Jornada, whose journalist, Julia Le Duc, was at the riverbank as Ávalos spoke to police and emergency workers.
+The small family was fleeing poverty in El Salvador and had secured a humanitarian visa in Mexico — but after spending two months in a migrant camp waiting to apply for asylum in the U.S., Martinez decided that they should try to cross the border on Sunday.
+Those details all come from the Mexican newspaper La Jornada, whose journalist, Julia Le Duc, was at the riverbank as Avalos spoke to police and emergency workers.

-Le Duc also photographed the bodies of Ramírez and his daughter, which were found after Ávalos alerted authorities in Mexico.
+Le Duc also photographed the bodies of Ramirez and his daughter, which were found after Avalos alerted authorities in Mexico.
 Le Duc's images show the pair lying along the riverbank, with their feet in the water and their heads on the reeds of dry land.
 The toddler is tucked into her dad's T-shirt — an apparent attempt to keep her close as the current took them away.
 Her arm is flung around his neck.

-The shocking and unsettling image has drawn comparisons to other powerful photos, of the sad death of Aylan Kurdi, the 3-year-old Syrian boy who drowned in 2015 as his family tried to reach sanctuary in Greece, and of Omran Daqneesh, who was 5 when he was wounded in an airstrike in Aleppo.
+The shocking and unsettling image has drawn comparisons to other powerful photos, of the death of Aylan Kurdi, the 3-year-old Syrian boy who drowned in 2015 as his family tried to reach sanctuary in Greece, and of Omran Daqneesh, who was 5 when he was wounded in an airstrike in Aleppo.

 In the same way those images focused the world's attention on the humanitarian crisis in Syria and Turkey, the intense image from the Rio Grande comes as a stark reminder of the human toll of the immigration crisis.
 As in those earlier cases, it also shows the devastating effect strife and desperation often inflict on children and families.

-On the same day Óscar Alberto and Valeria died, U.S. Border Patrol agents found four bodies along the Rio Grande in Texas' Rio Grande Valley, about 55 miles west of Brownsville.
+On the same day Oscar Alberto and Valeria died, U.S. Border Patrol agents found four bodies along the Rio Grande in Texas' Rio Grande Valley, about 55 miles west of Brownsville.
 In that case, three children — one toddler and two infants — died along with a 20-year-old woman.

-In reports about the tragedy in Matamoros, some of the details have varied.
-According to La Jornada, Ávalos said her husband had taken their daughter across the river and was returning to get his wife when he realized the little girl had not stayed on the bank — she was in the water.
+In reports about the drowning in Matamoros, some of the details have varied.
+According to La Jornada, Avalos said her husband had taken their daughter across the river and was returning to get his wife when he realized the little girl had not stayed on the bank — she was in the water.
 Valeria had apparently panicked when she saw her father go back across the river without her.

-Ávalos said her husband was able to reach the little girl, but wasn't able to make it back to the shore.
+Avalos said her husband was able to reach the little girl but wasn't able to make it back to the shore.
 Their bodies were found Monday morning, about 550 yards from where they tried to cross, La Jornada reported.

-The New York Times, meanwhile, says the family had entered the river together and that Ávalos swam back to the Mexican side, where she watched the water sweep away her husband and daughter.
-The newspaper cited Ávalos' comments to government officials.
+The New York Times, meanwhile, says the family had entered the river together and that Avalos swam back to the Mexican side, where she watched the water sweep away her husband and daughter.
+The newspaper cited Avalos' comments to government officials.

 The family had attempted to cross at a relatively narrow section of the river.
-But as the Associated Press reports, local officials had recently warned that the river poses a perilous threat, especially because it has been coursing with water that was released from dams to supply irrigation projects.
+But as The Associated Press reports, local officials had recently warned that the river poses a perilous threat, especially because it has been coursing with water that was released from dams to supply irrigation projects.

-"We are united to pain by this irreparable loss," the Salvadoran president's office said of the tragedy, after Ramírez's cousin asked for the government's help in bringing the bodies back home.
+"We are united to pain by this irreparable loss," the Salvadoran president's office said of the tragedy, after Ramirez's cousin asked for the government's help in bringing the bodies back home.

 Salvadoran President Nayib Bukele granted the request, telling Foreign Affairs Minister Alexandra Hill to make arrangements and give the family financial support.
 Both the president and Hill also urged Salvadorans not to try to cross the U.S. border without going through legal channels.

-Note: Editor's note: This story contains images that some readers may find disturbing.